 On October 27, 2016, Goosehead Insurance Holdings, LLC, as borrower representative, entered into a credit agreement (as subsequently amended, the "Credit Agreement") with Madison Capital Funding LLC, as agent, and the lenders party thereto, consisting of a \$3,000,000 revolving credit facility (the "Revolving Credit Facility") and \$30,000,000 term loan (the "Initial Term Loan") used to pay off existing debt and fund a distribution to members.
 On July 14, 2017, Goosehead Insurance Holdings, LLC and the other loan parties entered into the first amendment to the Credit Agreement pursuant to which Goosehead Insurance Holdings, LLC borrowed an additional \$10,000,000 term loan (the "First Additional Term Loan") used to fund a distribution to members.
 On December 20, 2017, the Company executed the second amendment to the Credit Agreement to borrow an additional \$10,000,000 term loan (together with the Initial Term Loan and the First Additional Term Loan, the "Term Loans") for payment of a dividend to shareholders and to extend the maturity date of the Term Loans by one year.
-The aggregate principal amount of the Term Loans as of the date of this prospectus is \$ , payable in quarterly installments of \$125,000 with a balloon payment of \$47,250,000 on October 27, 2022.
+On April 4, 2018, Goosehead Insurance Holdings, LLC and the other loan parties amended and restated the Credit Agreement to permit the reorganization transactions described under "Organizational structure-The reorganization transactions" and provide additional flexibility under the covenants contained therein following our initial public offering.
+The aggregate principal amount of the Term Loans as of the date of this prospectus is \$49,500,000, payable in quarterly installments of \$125,000 with a balloon payment of \$47,250,000 on October 27, 2022.